AcidWax Windows® Media Player Visualizer “ReadMe” Information:

 • Q: What can I do to get the best performance from AcidWax?

-• A: Performance is primarily a function of 2 factors:
+• Performance is primarily a function of 2 factors:

 1. Your video card